Why Not Buy a Monument from a Cemetery?

 1. Monuments must be purchased from the cemetery where your loved one is buried.

 Some cemeteries sell monuments.
 After a family member has passed away, it is not unusual for the cemetery to call in an attempt to sell you a monument in your time of grief.
 Unfortunately, some cemeteries will insinuate that the monument must be bought from them.
 The law does not permit a cemetery to dictate where a family buys its monument.
 A family is certainly free to buy from whomever it chooses.
-It is also prohibited, by law, for the cemetery to take less care of one plot or another.
+It is also prohibited, by law, for the cemetery to provide less care to someone’s property because the monument was purchased elsewhere.
 In most cases, warranties issued by reputable monument companies are far superior to the limited warranties issued by most cemeteries.

-2. Monuments purchased outside of a cemetery are not covered by warranties or in cases of damage.
+2. Monuments purchased outside of a cemetery are not covered by warranties in cases of damage.

 Some cemeteries will (incorrectly) indicate that a monument has no warranty if it is not purchased from the cemetery.
-Another occasional tactic is the indication that the cemetery has no responsibility, if the monument was bought elsewhere, if one of their employees damages the monument with a lawnmower of other equipment.
-As to their responsibility, they are most certainly responsible if a cemetery employee damages a monument.
+Another occasional tactic is the indication that the cemetery has no responsibility, if the monument was bought elsewhere, even if one of their employees damages the monument with a lawnmower or other equipment.
+In the event of damage by a cemetery employee, the cemetery are most certainly liable.

 3. Cemeteries have more experience designing a monument.

-Most local cemeteries began selling monuments around 2006, whereas monument designers have been creating lasting memorials for decades.
-The majority of monuments you see in the cemetery were designed and installed by local monument companies.
+Most local cemeteries began selling monuments within the past few years, whereas monument company designers have been creating lasting memorials for decades.
+The majority of monuments you see in the cemetery were designed and installed by local monument companies, not the cemetery.

 4. The most intricate designs were created by the cemetery.